 Think about that for a second: The majority of a high-skilled data scientists’ time boils down to combing through martech systems and eventually handing off requested data sets to their marketing teams for activation.

 With a CDP like BlueConic, that data cleaning time — and reliance on data science to help you and your team complete a project — can be diminished significantly.

 Data scientists can focus their energy and attention on other critical business tasks, like discovering new patterns in customer data and solving business challenges with deep analysis of customer behavior, while marketers can activate data as they see for their digital marketing strategy without the need for assistance.

-Having a customer progressive profile (more on that later), allows you to enrich your data with attributes from other martech systems as the customer continues to interact with you.
+Having a progressive customer profile (more on that later), allows you to enrich your data with attributes from other martech systems as the customer continues to interact with you.